Economy of the Pskov Republic: Administration

-Relations with Novgorod Republic
+Relations with the Novgorod Republic

-Pskov republic emerged in the course of a tough struggle for independence from Novgorod.

-After Pskov gained its independence, Novgorod had greater advantages in trade with the Hanse.
-First of all, it was caused by enormous Novgorod resources, which had in its possession vast territories of the Russian North – stretching from the Baltic Sea to the northern Ural Mountains.
-From its northern colonies Novgorod market received huge quantities of fur, and only part of it was reaching Pskov.
-Pskov land compared to Novgorod represented small border territories with poor resource base.
-Thus, Pskov market partially played a transit role that resulted in smaller trade volume, comparing to Novgorod market.
+After Pskov gained its independence from Novgorod, the latter had greater advantages in trade with the Hanse.
+First of all, it was caused by enormous Novgorodian resources, which had in its possession vast territories of the Russian North – stretching from the Baltic Sea to the northern Ural Mountains.
+From its northern colonies, the Novgorod market received huge quantities of fur, and only part of it was reaching Pskov.
+The Pskov Land compared to Novgorod represented small border territories with a poor resource base.
+Thus, the Pskov market partially played a transit role that resulted in a smaller trade volume, comparing to the Novgorod market.

 Trade between Pskov and Novgorod in the 11th to 15th centuries was quite intensive.
 Main trade route between the two cities was along the Cheryokha and Shelon rivers.
 Two-cities trade affairs can be witnessed in birch bark manuscripts from the 13th century where Pskov merchants asking their Novgorod counterparts to bring squirrel fur skins to Pskov to cover the high demand.
 These birch bark commercial correspondence is the evidence of well-established trade communication between the two republics, and merchants from both Novgorod and Pskov conducting joint trade operations.